tparchman/GAIN_summer2022/day1_Rmd/Rmd_tutorial.md

 ---
 ```

 **You are going to see some code under the YAML section.
-Please, delete all, as we will add late or own code.**
+Please, delete all, as we will add late our own code.**

 Now that we have our first piece of content, we can test the .Rmd file by compiling it to .html.
 To compile your .Rmd file into a .html document, you should press the **Knit button in the taskbar**.
 By default, RStudio opens a separate preview window to display the output of your .Rmd file.
 A preview appears, and a .html file is also saved to the same folder where you saved your .Rmd file.